doodzik/dudzik.co/src/digress-into-development/2017-10-08-do-structured-bug-reports-reduce-bug-processing-costs.md

 * The project must have activated issues, 958 projects
 * The project must have activated issue templates, 341 projects
 * Issue templates must have been activated for at least 5 months and the project must have existed for 10 months, 212 projects
+* The project must have Issues that are tagged as bugs opened both before and after the introduction of Issue Templates, 208 projects

 The bug reports in each project are monitored over the time span of 5 months after their creation.
 Bug reports created before and after the introduction of Issues Templates are compared, only considering bug reports that have been created up to 5 months before or after issue templates have been enabled.